 I was born and raised in Sierra Leone, West Africa.
-I am now a Professor of English and Head of the Department of English and Philosophy at Drexel University, Philadelphia, PA.
+I am now a Professor of English at Drexel University, Philadelphia, PA.
 After earning a PhD in Comparative Literature from the University of Alberta, Canada, I received a "Society for the Humanities" postdoctoral Fellowship at Cornell University and was also a senior postdoctoral fellow at the University of Maryland, Baltimore County.
 Prior to coming to Drexel, I taught at the University of Alberta and at Grambling State University, Louisiana.
-I have published mainly on African authors while my teaching interests span quite a number of areas in both the western and nonwestern literary traditions.
-At Drexel, I received the Lindback Award for Distinguished Teaching in 1991and was designated "most dedicated professor" for the year 2002 by the Drexel Undergraduate Student body.
+I have published mainly on African authors while my teaching interests span quite a number of areas in both the western and non-western literary traditions.
+At Drexel, I received the Lindback Award for Distinguished Teaching in 1991 and was designated "most dedicated professor" for the year 2002 by the Drexel Undergraduate Student body.
 The Drexel Minority Achievement Program also honored me by naming me Faculty Member of the Year Award for 2002-2003.
 I am the editor of the Journal of the African Literature Association (JALA).

 Favorite Authors and/or Books: Achebe, Adichie, Armah, Beyala, Bhely-Quénum, Emily Bronte, Cheney-Coker, Dickens, Emecheta, George Eliot, Ellison, Flaubert, Aminatta Forna, Hardy, Mallarmé, Marquez, McEwan, Morrison, Alexander Pope, Proust, Rimbaud, Rushdie, Shakespeare, Soyinka, Mark Twain, Yvonne Vera, The Bible, The Gita, among others.